 2015 assessments were sent out in mid January 2015.
 It will be on a post card again this year.
 This year’s assessment is due no later than 4/15/15.
 After this date interest will start on the balance owed.
 Look whats NEW!
 You can pay your bill online on our website.
 Just look for the yellow box that […]

 The NO SPRAY AGREEMENTS are out in the mail.
 Please be sure to mail them back into the office.
 If you are a landowner that wants to request that no chemicals are used to control plant growth on the District’s right of way on your property, you need to annually fill out a NO SPRAY […]

 If you have an emergency situation where you have water flooding your property or any other property; please call the office at 541-476-2582.
-The ditchwalkers, during the irrigation season, are subject to on call twenty-four (24) hours a day and work long hours.
-It is requested that they not be disturbed during the night or after regular […]
+Your call will go to our answering service and be handled with a GPID employee right away.
+The ditchwalkers, during the irrigation season, are subject to on call twenty-four (24) hours a day and […]